lxvm/pdf_tchotchke/README.md

 - `whiteout_re`: a refactoring of `whiteout`, but specific to pdfs
 - `redact`: a script that deletes objects from pdfs
 - `prepare`: a script to automate redaction
+These should be available on `$PATH` as soon as you do the install.

 The package also contains `editor.py`, a set of classes to parse a pdf.
 The [pdfminer](https://github.com/pdfminer/pdfminer.six) package probably does